 Manage Univention DNS with Terraform

 Using Terraform is a great way to manage infrastructure as code.
 To map all the different types of resources in a deployment, Terraform uses plugins.
 Plugins are executable binaries written in Go that communicate with Terraform Core via an RPC interface.
 Each plugin provides an implementation for a specific service.
-Sometimes there is no specific plugin for a service, but if the service provides a REST API, the generic REST API provider can be helpful.

 Read full post gblog_arrow_right